GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

          -b "ATCTCTCTCTTTTCCTCCTCCTCCGTTGTTGTTGTTGAGAGAGAT;min_overlap=45" \
          --discard-trimmed \
          -o /dev/null \
-         LRA_hifi_50k_reads.fq.gz \
+         hifi_50k_reads.fq.gz \
          -j 0 \
          --revcomp \
          -e 0.05
      ```
 Notice that we are writing output to `/dev/null`.
 We are working on a subset of these reads so the runtime is reasonable.
-There is no need to hold onto the reads that we are filtering on, just a subset of the data.
+There is no need to hold onto the reads that we are filtering on, it is just a subset of the data.

 ??? clipboard-question "What do you think the two sequences that we are filtering out are? (hint: you can Google them)"